The Nonprofit Stewardship Cycle

 Just as customer engagement is becoming an increasingly important metric for profit-driven businesses, donor stewardship is playing a larger role than ever in nonprofit management.

-The “why” of retention, loyalty, and donor engagement should be obvious to most, but in case anyone needs convincing, I’ve discussed some of the reasons here, here, and here.
+The “why” of retention, loyalty, and donor engagement should be obvious to most, but in case anyone needs convincing, I’ve discussed some of the reasons in these three posts: retaining donors, stop donor lapse, and importance of thanking your donors.

 According to the Association of Fundraising Professionals report, the donor retention rate in the US was 45.1%.
 That means that in the US, at least, you are more likely to lose a donor than not, and in Canada you have roughly a 50/50 chance.